famished-tiger/Macros4Cuke/README.md

 #### Specifying the syntax of a macro-step ####
 As just mentioned earlier, the __quoted sentence__ determines the syntax of the new macro-step.
-Its syntax is more or less free:
+Its syntax is defined like this:
 - The text outside the square brackets follows a fixed pattern.
 In other words, the quoted sentence MUST always start as follows: ```"When I [...```.
-Notice however, that the Given, Then keywords are also allowed.
+Notice however, that the Given, Then and '*' keywords are also allowed.
 - The text delimited by the square brackets [...], is called the __phrase__.

 A few remarks about the __phrase__ part: